MoonDevelopmentsLLC/AstalaMail/README.md

 📜 License
-Not sure yet but I really don't care what you do with Astalamail code as long as you can help me out with a shoutout that will actually be seen :).
+Not sure yet but its free to download or build yourself.
+If you want to make money off of it you will definitely need a license because I am providing it for free for a reason.
+Thank you.